Woodbrook in Towson in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 Erected 1934 by State Roads Commission.

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Maryland Historical Trust series list.
 A significant historical date for this entry is July 11, 1864.

 Location.
 39° 22.443′ N, 76° 37.598′ W. Marker is in Towson, Maryland, in Baltimore County.
-Marker is at the intersection of Charles Street (Route 139) and Charlesbrook Road, on the right when traveling south on Charles Street.
+It is in Woodbrook.
+It is at the intersection of Charles Street (Route 139) and Charlesbrook Road, on the right when traveling south on Charles Street.
 Touch for map.
-Marker is in this post office area: Towson MD 21204, United States of America.
+Marker is in this post office area: Baltimore MD 21212, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on May 31, 2020.
+This page was last revised on June 23, 2024.
 It was originally submitted on September 3, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 2,717 times since then and 45 times this year.
+This page has been viewed 3,816 times since then and 60 times this year.
 Last updated on March 21, 2018, by Devry Becker Jones of Washington, District of Columbia.
-Photos: 1, 2. submitted on September 3, 2007, by Bill Pfingsten of Bel Air, Maryland.
+Photos: 1. submitted on September 3, 2007, by Bill Pfingsten of Bel Air, Maryland.
+2, 3. submitted on May 16, 2023, by Mark P. Brock-Cancellieri of Baltimore, Maryland.
+4. submitted on September 3, 2007, by Bill Pfingsten of Bel Air, Maryland.